Average Home Insurance Cost in Arkansas

 Why Is Home Insurance So Expensive in Arkansas?

-Tornadoes and hail create constant claim activity across Arkansas, pushing insurers to charge higher premiums.
+Tornadoes and hail create constant claim activity across Arkansas, so insurers charge higher premiums.
 Rising labor and material costs for repairs add another layer of expense.
 These combined factors make Arkansas one of the nation's most expensive states for homeowners coverage.

 tornado icon